 Most luminaires can be retrofit with LED technology.
 However, full luminaire replacement is preferable as this ensures that the fitting uses the correct wiring and control gear.

-Involve your staff at all levels in your energy saving efforts by encouraging them to switch lights and appliances off when not in use.
+Involve your staff at all levels in your energy efficiency efforts by encouraging them to switch lights and appliances off when not in use.

 - Place reminder stickers above light switches